Llangollen Canal: Joining the two halves

-The Chester Canal, which had not been a financial success, had hoped that links with the Ellesmere Canal would improve their prospects, but when the Ellesmere Act of 1796 had failed to mention any connection with the Chester Canal, they had taken action, and had cut off the water supply to the northern section from Chester to Ellesmere Port.
+The Chester Canal, which had not been a financial success, had hoped that links with the Ellesmere Canal would improve their prospects, but when the Ellesmere and Chester Canal Act 1796 had failed to mention any connection with the Chester Canal, they had taken action, and had cut off the water supply to the northern section from Chester to Ellesmere Port.
 When agreement was reached on a new line from Frankton Junction to Whitchurch, the water supply was reinstated, and work on the new line started in February 1797.
 The work was difficult, as it had to cross Whixall Moss, and a 261 ft tunnel was required near Ellesmere.
 It also included a branch to Prees Higher Heath, but only 3.75 mi of this was built, terminating at Quina Brook, where the company built some limekilns.
 By 1804, the main line had reached Tilstock Park, some 4 mi short of Whitchurch.
 Further agreement had been reached in 1802 on a route from Tilstock Park to Hurleston Junction, on which work started immediately.
 It was completed on 25 March 1805.

-In order to keep the system supplied with water, an Act of Parliament obtained in 1804 had authorised the construction of a navigable feeder from the north end of Pontcysyllte aqueduct to Llangollen on onwards to Llantisilo, where the Horseshoe Falls weir would be constructed on the River Dee.
+In order to keep the system supplied with water, the Ellesmere Canal, Railway and Water Supply Act 1804 (44 Geo.
+3. c. liv) had authorised the construction of a navigable feeder from the north end of Pontcysyllte aqueduct to Llangollen on onwards to Llantisilo, where the Horseshoe Falls weir would be constructed on the River Dee.
 Once this opened in 1808, the system was not short of water.
 The Ellesmere company attempted to buy out the Chester Canal in 1804, but the offer had been refused.
 In 1813, they agreed to an amalgamation, on terms much worse than those offered in 1804, and the two companies became one from 1 July 1813.

 The network expanded with the opening of the Middlewich Branch on 1 September 1833, and the completion on the Birmingham and Liverpool Junction Canal from Nantwich Basin to Autherley on 2 March 1835.
-In May 1845, the Ellesmere and Chester Canal Company obtained an Act of Parliament to enable them to absorb the Birmingham and Liverpool Junction Canal, the Montgomeryshire Canal, the Shrewsbury Canal and the Shropshire Canal.
+In May 1845, the Ellesmere and Chester Canal Company obtained an act of Parliament, the Ellesmere and Chester Canal Company Act 1845 (8 & 9 Vict. c. ii), to enable them to absorb the Birmingham and Liverpool Junction Canal, the Montgomeryshire Canal, the Shrewsbury Canal and the Shropshire Canal.
 The name was changed to the Shropshire Union Railways and Canal Company in 1846, with powers to build a number of railways or convert their canals into railways, but this vision was short-lived, and they agreed to a lease with the London and North Western Railway in late 1846.
-An Act of Parliament was obtained to authorise this in 1847, but was not formally enacted until 1857.
+An act of Parliament was obtained to authorise this in 1847, but was not formally enacted until 1857.
 This ended their aspirations to build railways, but they remained remarkably independent despite railway control.
 The Shropshire Union was absorbed by the London and North Western Railway in late 1922, which itself became part of the London Midland and Scottish Railway soon afterwards.